Banks and Building Societies are an integral part of helping us to manage our money.

 What is a Bank?

-But what you might not consider is that ultimately, a bank is a business.
-An organisation that works to store and keep its customers’ money safe.
+A high street bank is a financial organisation that works to store and keep its customers’ money safe.

-Money safekeeping through banking dates back to ancient Greek and Roman times, according to the Bank of England.
-And let’s face it, your money is a lot safer in a bank than under your mattress.
+According to the Bank of England, money safekeeping through banking dates back to ancient Greek and Roman times.
+Let’s face it, your money is a lot safer in a bank than under your mattress.

 While most banks offer this basic service for free, it also means that they’re able to collate all the deposits from their customers and lend that money to those who need to borrow it.